 Please ensure that your cat is prepared for boarding in our cattery.
 There are a few essentials that we require for their stay and things to look out for post boarding.

-Vaccinations: Please ensure your cat has had a vaccination within the last 12 months.
+Please ensure your cat has had a vaccination within the last 12 months.
 They need to have been vaccinated against Herpes virus, Calici virus and Pan-leukopaenia virus (RCP).
 Please ensure this has been done in all boarding cats and bring proof from your vet that this has been done.
-If your cat is not up-to-date with their vaccinations, they may be refused boarding or will need to be in an isolation facility until a given vaccination takes effect.
-This will incur additional charges.
+If your cat is not up-to-date with their vaccinations, they may be refused boarding.

-Post Boarding: We try our utmost to reduce any stress your cat will suffer whilst in the cattery.
-Despite this, catteries can still be stressful for your feline friend and some cats will develop diarrhoea, weeping eyes, sneezing, anorexia whilst boarding or post boarding in a cattery.
+We try to reduce any stress your cat will suffer whilst in the cattery.
+Despite this, catteries can still be stressful for your feline friend and some cats will develop diarrhoea, weeping eyes, sneezing or anorexia whilst boarding or post boarding in a cattery.
 Please look out for this and let your vet know if this happens post boarding.
 Some cats may require treatment for these symptoms.